 Best Management Practices

-Texas Forestry Association (TFA) supports the implementation of non-regulatory forestry best management practices (BMPs) to minimize non-point source pollution.
-BMPs are based on scientific research and provide uniform guidance to forest landowners and operators on how to comply with the overall non-point source management program administered by the Texas State Soil and Water Conservation Board, under the requirements of the Agricultural Code of Texas.
+Texas Forestry Association (TFA) supports the implementation of non-regulatory forestry best management practices (BMPs) to minimize nonpoint source pollution.
+Forestry BMPs are based on scientific research and provide uniform guidance to forest landowners and operators on how to comply with the overall nonpoint source management program administered jointly by the Texas Commission on Environmental Quality and the Texas State Soil and Water Conservation Board.

-BMPs generally address timber harvesting, road construction, site preparation, tree planting and other normal forestry activities.
-BMPs also serve to maintain the productivity and sustainability of forested sites and should continue to serve as the foundation for practicing good forest stewardship.
+BMPs generally address timber harvesting, road construction and maintenance, site preparation, tree planting and other normal forestry activities.
+BMPs also maintain the productivity and sustainability of forested sites and should continue to serve as the foundation for practicing good forest stewardship.

 TFA supports retaining the non-regulatory framework of the Clean Water Act and Coastal Zone Management Act as the most effective and efficient means of minimizing the impact of forestry operations on water quality, wetland areas, and coastal resources.

-TFA is committed to working with state and federal resource agencies as the BMPs are updated as part of the 1990 Coastal Zone REAUTHORIZATION Act and upcoming amendments to the Clean Water Act.
-TFA will promote voluntary implementation of BMPs by all landowners through education and incentive programs to ensure that sustainable forest management is effectively integrated with environmental protection objectives.
+TFA is committed to working with state and federal agencies, academia, industry, environmental organizations, and the entire forest sector to update the BMPs as new research, monitoring data, operations, and technology are developed and published.
+TFA will promote non-regulatory implementation of BMPs by all landowners through education and incentive programs to ensure that sustainable forest management is effectively integrated with environmental protection objectives.

 Capital Gains